Bsaiarunyadav/README.MD/anisble.md

 4) Also it was declerative, No need of sequence in and easy syntax .

 ### How it works .
-1) Before ansible there is pull mechanism.
+1) Before ansible there are 2 pull mechanism.
 ---> There are 2 things :-
     1) chef
     2) Puppet